 When someone in an accident is partial to blame for the accident but less than 50 percent at fault, any compensation they receive will be reduced by that amount of fault.
 For example, if an individual is awarded $30,000 but is found ten percent at fault, their compensation would be reduced by $3,000 for a total of $27,000.

 The modified comparative negligence doctrine can make personal injury claims even more challenging.
-A personal injury attorney in Gwinnett County may be able to help present evidence to show that the injured individual was not at fault, so they could potentially receive full compensation.
+A local personal injury attorney may be able to help present evidence to show that the injured individual was not at fault, so they could potentially receive full compensation.

 Compensation for Injuries

-In a personal injury case, the compensation an injured person can receive is called damages.
+In a civil case, the compensation an injured person can receive is called damages.
 These damages can be provided for emergency room expenses, past and future medical bills, past and future lost wages, emotional distress, pain and suffering, and more.